 Butternut squash is one of my favorite veggies to eat during the fall season.
-I love it in soup, chili, and salad recipes just like in Roasted Butternut Squash Recipe, Butternut Squash Soup, and Low Carb Butternut Squash Chili.
+I love it in soup, chili, and salad recipes just like in Roasted Butternut Squash Recipe, Butternut Squash Soup, and Butternut Squash Chili.

-Also, this mashed butternut squash recipe is a great option if you want to cut down on carbs and eat a side dish healthier during fall and holiday celebrations.
-It’s paleo, whole30, low-carb, gluten-free, and has an eye-catching colour that will be the star of the side dishes on your table.
+Today, I share my new way to eat butternut squash, which is this delicious savory Roasted Butternut Squash Mash recipe.
+It’s such a great option if you want to cut down on carbs and eat a lighter side dish during fall and holiday celebrations.
+It has an eye-catching color that will be the star of your table.

 On top of that, this butternut squash mash goes well with roasted chicken or baked salmon.
 Such an easy and delicious alternative to mashed potatoes!
 Got extra butternut squash?